IBM-Security/verify-access-container-deployment/README.md

 All passwords set by these scripts are `Passw0rd`.
 Obviously this is not a secure password!

 # Create Keystores
-Before running any other scripts, run `verify-access-container-deployment/common/create-ldap-and-postgres-isvaop-keys.sh`
+Before running any other scripts, run `verify-access-container-deployment/common/create-ivia-pki.sh`

-This will create the `verify-access-container-deployment/local/dockerkeys` directory and populate it with keystores for PostgreSQL and OpenLDAP containers.
+This will create the `verify-access-container-deployment/local/dockerkeys` directory and populate it with keystores for PostgreSQL, OpenLDAP, IVIA WebSEAL Reverse proxy, IVIA OIDC Provider, and IVIA Digital Credential containers.

 # Native Docker
 To set up a native Docker environment, use the files in `verify-access-container-deployment/docker`.